Offering free paralegal courses online and on your time.

 This program is intended to prepare and lead to an entry-level paralegal job.
 It will satisfy the 900 clock hours required to sit for the NALA Certified Paralegal exam.
 It is the sole discretion of the college or university whether they accept our coursework for college credit.
 We encourage you to speak with your school's admission office for more information.

-We have a robust internship placement program in the Washington, D.C. region.
+We have a robust internship and on-the-job-training placement program.
 To that extent, our student internships may convert to permanent jobs.
 Additionally, we provide resume and cover letter assistance and have partnered with local legal placement agencies to assist with job placement of our graduates.
 While there is no guarantee of a job for each graduates, we provide a similar level of support that is similar to what a university career center provides to their students.

 Paralegals & legal assistants are most often employed by the Legal services industry.
 In 2017, Paralegals earned an average of $51,743, $322 less than than the average national salary of $52,065.
 The ten-year national workforce is projected to grow 7.4%, but Paralegals are expected to see a growth of 14.6% over the same period.
 This occupation is expected to grow higher than the national average.
 Paralegal Economic Outlook